7 Essential Oil Brands That Are Actually Pure—Not Just Marketing Hype

 If you want a deeper breakdown of what these standards actually mean — including dilution red flags, extraction quality, and how to evaluate labels — here’s how to tell if your essential oils are pure.

-Best Non-Toxic Essential Oil Brands
+The 7 Essential Oil Brands I Recommend

-1. Cliganic
+2. Cliganic

 GC/MS Tested • USDA Organic • Known Origin • Full Botanical Names • Amber Glass • Non-MLM • Cruelty-Free